-Q: Angie – I saw the recipe for butterscotch scones on your site, and am wondering, where can one find milk-free and egg-free butterscotch chips?
+Q: Angie – I saw the recipe for butterscotch scones on your site, and am wondering, where can one find milk-free and vegan butterscotch chips?
 My allergic six year-old would love his first chocolate scotcheroo if I could figure this out!

 - Always check the ingredients prior to purchasing, as the ingredients and processes are subject to change at any time by the manufacturer.
 These brands may be dairy-free today, but it is possible that the company will add nonfat milk powder and/or whey to their butterscotch chips tomorrow.

 - If trace amounts of milk are a concern for you, contact the manufacturer to establish if their processes are safe for your needs.

 - Most brands of butterscotch chips, non-dairy or not, are made with hydrogenated oils.

 More Chocolate Chip Deliciousness

 Sarah’s recipe makes a fun and delicious addition to no-bake goodies!